16 hidden gems & OFF the beaten track activities in Barcelona

 3. Visit local bars

-Of course, there are endless bars, restaurants and trendy hotspots in Barcelona where you can go for a bite to eat or a drink.
-But are you curious about the local bars where the locals like to go?
-Here are a few tips: Bodega marin (Gràcia), Bodega Armando (El Raval), Quimet Quimet (Poble-Sec), Vaso de Oro (La Barceloneta)
+Barcelona is full of endless bars, restaurants, and trendy hotspots where you can grab a bite to eat or enjoy a drink.
+But are you curious about the authentic spots where the locals love to hang out?
+Here are a few hidden gems to check out: Bodega Marin in Gràcia, Bodega Armando in El Raval, Quimet Quimet in Poble-Sec, and Vaso de Oro in La Barceloneta.

 4. Museu Frederic Marès

-A personal favorite: this museum houses the collection of the now deceased collector Frederic Marès.
-What exactly did he collect?
-A little bit of everything.
-And that’s what makes this museum so special.
-It is located in the middle of the Gothic Quarter, but it is never crowded.
-It also has a fine courtyard garden, with an excellent terrace for a nice cup of coffee.
+One of our favorites: This museum houses the eclectic collection of the late collector Frederic Marès.
+What did he collect, you ask?
+A bit of everything!
+That’s what makes this museum so unique.
+Located right in the heart of the Gothic Quarter, it remains surprisingly quiet and uncrowded.
+The museum also features a lovely courtyard with an excellent terrace where you can enjoy a delicious cup of coffee.

-The works of Puig i Cadafalch are worth a visit.
-This modernist architect was responsible for the appearance of many buildings in the city.
-Some of them you can visit: Casa Amatller is particularly special.
-This house has been preserved in its original state (complete with furniture).
-But also Casa de les Punxes is a striking building from the outside, reminiscent of a medieval castle.
+The works of Puig i Cadafalch are definitely worth a visit.
+This modernist architect was responsible for the design of many buildings in Barcelona, and several of them are open to the public.
+Casa Amatller, in particular, stands out; this house has been preserved in its original state, complete with furnishings.
+Another striking building is Casa de les Punxes, which resembles a medieval castle from the outside.

-A building by Gaudí which is less known is Casa Vicens.
-Gaudí’s style here is very different from his other works.
-This is because this was one of his first works.
+A lesser-known work by Gaudí is Casa Vicens.
+The style of this building is quite different from his other works, as it was one of his earliest creations.

-The village of Gràcia has countless cozy squares with restaurants and bars.
-Wander around the cozy streets and see how the locals live and enjoy on the terrace.
-Of course, this is also the place to go for a good Vermut ;).
+In the charming, village-like neighborhood of Gràcia, you’ll find countless lively squares filled with restaurants and bars.
+Wander through the inviting streets and see how the locals live and enjoy their time on the terraces.
+It’s also a great spot to savor a good vermouth! 😉

 9. Cactus garden on Montjuïc